IN-CAMERA BLUR METHODS

 4) Now focus on an object and note the shutter speed your camera wants to use.
 If it's less than half a second, you'll need to use neutral density filters to cut down the amount of light entering the lens.
 Here's what I use:

-Camera: Nikon D80; lens: Nikkor 50mm f/1.4; neutral density (ND) filters - screw into the front of the lens - one 2-stop and one 4-stop = 6 stops less light.
+Camera: Nikon D300; lens: Nikkor 50mm f/1.4; neutral density (ND) filters - screw into the front of the lens - one 2-stop and one 4-stop = 6 stops less light.
 ISO = 100 (lowest this camera will go); Aperture Priority usually at f/16; manual or autofocus.
+I also have a few other camera bodies and lenses that I use from time to time, but the above is what I prefer to use for in-camera blurs.

 ND filters come in specific sizes to screw onto the front of lenses.
 Or you can also get ND filters that are square and fit into a holder that itself screws onto the lens.

-Following is a chart of the different blurring techniques:
+Following is a chart of the different blurring techniques.
+Click on the names to go to that section:

 Camera Movement: This means that you actually move the camera during the exposure!
 You can do this either on or off of a tripod.
 If the tripod head is a ball type and is easily moved up, down, from side to side, diagonally, or rotatable, then you might try using a tripod for camera movement.
-I don't like the head I have for easy and quick movement, so I hand hold my camera while moving it.
+Mostly I hand hold my camera while moving it.

 Depending on the shutter speed, you may have: not much time, or a lot of time, for the intended movement.
 So experiment.
-Focus on the scene/subject, press the shutter release and immediately move smoothly up or down, diagonally, or sideways, or rotate it clockwise or counterclockwise.
+Focus on the scene/subject, begin camera movement and then press the shutter release.
+Move smoothly up or down, diagonally, or sideways, or rotate the camera clockwise or counterclockwise.
 Check the results.
 Try again - and again - and again.

 Some subjects/scenes look awful with vertical or horizontal movements, but look very interesting with a rotational movement.
 And vice versa for other subjects.
 Also try wavy movements vertically, diagonally or horizontally.

-Other ways to move the camera, usually hand held, are: set the slow shutter speed and activate the shutter, then walk forwards; or shoot from a car.
+Other ways to move the camera, usually hand held, are: hold the camera steadily against your chest or forehead while walking as you open the shutter; or shoot from a car.
 With a car's speed, the closest objects will be very blurred.
 But the further away from the car the objects are, the less blurred they'll be.
 Some people shoot from bicycles or motorcycles.
 Usually they rig some sort of a clamp to mount the camera and have a remote control to activate the shutter.

 One final way: Mount the camera firmly on a monopod, set the self timer for several seconds, then hoist the monopod and start turning around in place.
 This will take at least several tries to get useful images.
 Just getting the camera tilt right to show the subject may take several tries.